 - There was a decrease in youth arrivals in 2017/18 reflecting an overall decrease in intake under Australia’s Migration Program, and an expected decrease under the Humanitarian Program.

 - Females made up 59% and males 41% of all youth arrivals across all migration categories in 2017/18.

 - Victoria and New South Wales settled the largest numbers of young people under all the migration categories in 2017/18 financial year.

 - Iraq, Syrian Arab Republic, Afghanistan and Myanmar were the top four countries of birth for young people arriving under the Humanitarian Program in 2017/18, and comprised 65% of all young humanitarian entrants.

 The top five main languages spoken by young people across all migration categories in 2017/18 were Arabic, English, Mandarin, Dari and Hazaragi.

-Welcome to MYAN's April eNews!
-This month's edition brings you the release ...
+Welcome to MYAN's July eNews!
+In this month's edition we have...
+National ...